 4. add seasoning to oiled potatoes and stir until evenly coated with seasonings.

-5. pour into baking dish. bake for 45-60 minutes at 450 degrees (or until fork goes through potato easily).
+5. pour into baking dish. bake for 45-60 minutes at 450 degrees (or until fork goes through potato easily).the steak

 5. roll like a jelly roll and secure with toothpicks. (see hubby's video.)